In Which An Old Married Couple Squabble, Dwarves Are Stopped Short, and Ents Are Recollected

 In any case, humbled by his screw-up of Project Dwarf but still fairly pleased by its outcome, Aulë finally returns to his home in Valinor and confesses to his wife what he did, and how Ilúvatar reacted.
 We’re never told when the rest of the Valar find out, which they totally eventually will.
 Sadly, Tolkien sadly denies us that exchange.

-“Many a tree shall feel the bite of their iron without pity,” Yavanna says, probably wanting him to feel bad about it.
+“Many a tree shall feel the bite of their iron without pity,” Yavanna says, wanting him to at least feel bad about it.